materialsvirtuallab/nano266/labs/lab3/README.md

-# Q1 (12 points): The bcc-hcp transition in iron
+# Q1 (40 points): The bcc-hcp transition in iron

 In this problem, you will look at the bcc to hcp transition in iron.
 We will be using the PBE GGA functional that we used in the earlier lab.
 Use an energy cutoff of 50 Ry with a charge density cutoff of 250 Ry.
 You will need to determine an appropriate $k$-point mesh for both the bcc and hcp structures.
 The energy differences are very small; choose parameters to converge your energies to within 1 meV.
 1. Calculate the ground state energy of Fe in both the bcc and hcp structure.
    Two template files are provided for bcc and hcp.
-A run_pw.py file is also provided that works for bcc, but you need to modify it as appropriate to works for hcp.
-Note that it is important when comparing energies that the k-point samplings for both systems are comparable and converged.
+A run_pw.py file is also provided that works for bcc, but you need to modify it as appropriate to work for hcp.
+Note that it is important when comparing energies that the
+   $k$-point samplings for both systems are comparable and converged.
 Determine an appropriate $k$-point grid for both structures.
 Optimize the lattice parameters for both bcc and hcp Fe (i.e., $a$ for BCC and $a$ and $c$ for HCP).
+(20 points)
 2. Varying the volume of the cell calculate when the HCP structure becomes more favorable than the BCC one.
-Further, (40 points)
+Further, (20 points)
 3. Calculate and compare the total energy for the BCC structure in the ferromagnetic, anti-ferromagnetic, and nonmagnetic states.
 (20 points)

 # Q2 (40 points): Stability of the PbTiO$_3$ perovskite